 Cynthia Kisser from the Cult Awareness Network explains, “They claim to be a Buddhist sect, but they actually use very little Buddhism.
 They (followers) don’t really know what they’re getting into.
 They haven’t got the foggiest notion that this isn’t Buddhism.”

-Sylvia Fuhrman, from the UN school, expressed her reservations to Golden, “… the more we checked into it, the less we liked it.
+From the UN school, Sylvia Fuhrman expressed her reservations to Golden, “The more we checked into it, the less we liked it.
 Nowhere can you find who is footing the bill.
 That’s what alerted me.
 I thought of poor souls being enticed into it.”

 While the NSA may not have met all the criteria to be widely considered a cult, both Williams and Ikeda attained such star power by the late 1980s to create a cult of personality.

 As to the cult question, history is the best judge.
 The NSA ended not with an apocalyptic blaze of glory, but with a corporate rebrand, the way your bank suddenly becomes another bank, but not much else changes.
 If the NSA was a cult, they were not a very good one.

 With the ouster of George M. Williams, so too went the parade appearances, the world-record-breaking, the celebrity endorsements and the New Freedom Bell.
 After the 1989 school tour, the city of Philadelphia still had not found a location for the bell, so the NSA took their bell and went home.
 What became of the New Freedom Bell is a mystery to me, and the SGI isn’t talking.